ChainAgnostic/varsig/README.md

 Rather than validating the inline IPLD, replacing the data with a CID link to the content MAY be used instead.
 Note while this is very safe (as it impractical to alter a signed hash), this approach mixes data layout with security, and may have a performance, disk, and networking impacts.

+### 2.1.1 Caching & Invalidation

+Signing CIDs has two additional caching effects

+* Signing CIDs enables a simple strategy for caching validation by CID
+* Such a strategy also requires accounting for revocation of the signing keys, and so need to be tagged with this additional metadata

 ## 2.2 Raw (Noncanonicalized) Data

 Canonicalization is not required if data is encoded as raw bytes (multicodec `0x55`).
 The exact bytes are already present, and MUST not be changed.